pahihu/mumps/doc/manual.md

 and mount them on the clients with the same name as the remote volume name.

+The remote volume label is transferred to the clients, so the clients can access the same UCIs as on the remote volume.
+On the clients you can execute the routines stored on the remote volume.
+Since the tokenized routine code is transferred to the client, the server and the client should have the same word length (32-32bits or 64-64bits) and the same byte order (eg. you cannot execute routines compiled on an IBM POWER server on x86_64 clients).
+In the client environment you should not compile routines on remote volumes.

 Each MUMPS environment participating in a remote environment (either as a server or client) should have a unique system ID, which should be specified on the command line, when you start the environment.
 The unique system ID is necessary to support remote locking, because each JOB will get a unique job number which is constructed from the system ID and the local JOB number.

 The maximum number of connected client and server MUMPS environments is 254.

 Timeouts specified on remote LOCKs are not used.
 Instead the system parameter `DGP_LOCK_TIMEOUT` is used on the server system to specify a